 Consumer Math - this course focuses on basic mathematical concepts related to consumer purchasing and money management.
 The key content includes: concepts such as buying, insuring, and maintaining a car; social security tax; creating and balancing a budget; purchasing a home, food and clothing; tax forms; and banking services.
 These principles will give each student sound, Biblical views for managing his/her own money.
 Model problems and practice exercises help students understand the value of money and how to use it wisely.
 (1 unit)

-Personal Finance - this course, developed by Dave Ramsey, provides a practical foundation on how to manage your personal finances using Biblical concepts.
+Personal Finance/Money Management - this course, developed by Dave Ramsey, provides a practical foundation on how to manage your personal finances using Biblical concepts.
 The scope of the course includes saving, budgeting, debt, investing, insurance and taxes, with a section specifically entitled "Life after High School."
 This course includes thirty-three (33) short video segments to aide in the learning experience.
 (This course is geared toward High School Seniors.)

 Bible - In a day of many false ways being promoted and practiced around the world, as well as more and more in our own backyard, it is imperative that students learn the Word of God.
 Paul told Timothy in 2 Timothy 2:15 to "Study to show yourself approved unto God, a workman that needs not be ashamed, rightly dividing the word of truth."
 It is our goal here at CAWNY to help all of our students to fulfill this charge to Timothy for themselves.
 In order to do so, our Bible program is set up so that all four-year High School students will have been through the whole Bible at least once.
 Our courses include Old Testament I, Old Testament II, New Testament I and New Testament II, with the understanding that all of the scriptures help us to better understand Who Jesus is and all that He did for us through His sacrifice.